grinch7117/grinch7117/README.md

 ## Hi there 👋

-- 🔭 I’m currently working as a senior software engineer, leading a small team into developing a booking engine.
+- 🔭 I’m currently working as a senior software engineer, leading a compact but awesome team, into developing a booking engine.
 - 🌱 I’m currently using Pyhton, but I also have a long history with PHP.
 - 📫 How to reach me: grinch7117@gmail.com